A Kolmogorov-Arnold Neural Model for Cascading Extremes: Introduction

 is a superposition of univariate and bivariate functions.
 Hence, in this sense, Theorem~\ref{Kthem} shows that all multivariate continuous functions can be reduced to sums and superpositions of univariate functions.

 From an AI perspective, the theorem reveals a two-layer neural network architecture recently popularized by \cite{liu2024} following their extension to deeper settings.
 While multi-layer perceptrons are inspired by the universal approximation theorem \citep[e.g.,][]{berlyand2023, bishop2023}, Kolmogorov–Arnold Networks (KAN) are a novel and fast-evolving addition to the AI toolbox, and are rooted on Theorem~\ref{Kthem}.
-A particularly impressive aspect of KAN is that they are based on the principle any multivariate continuous function can be expressed exactly using only $2d + 1$ outer functions and $d$ inner functions.
+A particularly impressive aspect of KAN is that they are based on the principle {that} any multivariate continuous function can be expressed exactly using only $2d + 1$ outer functions and $d$ inner functions.
 In addition to the many developments following \citeauthor{liu2024}, it should be noted that other neural approaches based on Theorem~\ref{Kthem} had already appeared in the literature \citep{lin1993, sprecher2002, montanelli2020, fakhoury2022}.

 Motivated by Theorem~\ref{Kthem}, we propose a neural model for the POC surface, constructing a network based on sums and superpositions of univariate functions.
 To ensure the resulting POC surface remains within the unit interval, an additional layer is incorporated into the architecture.
 This results in a three-layer design that enforces the unit interval constraint inherent to POC surfaces.
 The same principle can be applied to enforce any range constraint that the final output of a KAN may need to obey, and we refer to this neural model as KANE (Kolmogorov--Arnold Network with Natural Enforcement).
-We then extend the proposed network to a deep setting by a similar approach as in \cite{liu2024}.
-Finally, each univariate function in the Kolmogorov superposition representation is modeled using splines, and we provide theoretical guarantees on the model's flexibility by drawing on approximation results for splines.
-As a byproduct, this paper contributes to the fast-evolving literature on interfaces between EVT and AI \citep[e.g.,][and references therein]{bhatia2021, allouche2022ev, karpov2022, ns2024}.
+Each univariate function in the Kolmogorov superposition representation of the POC surface is modeled using splines, and we provide theoretical guarantees on the model's flexibility by drawing on approximation results for splines. {See Appendix~A. Our theoretical developments may be of independent interest, as they construct an operator inspired by Theorem~\ref{Kthem}---which we term the Kolmogorov superposition operator---and show that, under mild conditions, guarantees for approximating the inner and outer functions can be translated into guarantees for the target function $f$.
+Finally, Appendix~B comments on how the proposed framework can be extended to a deep setting by a similar approach as in \cite{liu2024}.}